khanonjs/khanon.js-website/public/docs/0-installing-khanon-js.md

 # Installing Khanon.js

-Khanon.js is installed through the npm repository.
-Add it to your project as a npm package:
+Add it to your project from the npm repository:

 `npm i @khanonjs/engine`